 The next generation of console hardware is drawing closer and closer, with new information on the PS5‘s specs, games and the elusive release window emerging with each passing day.

-We could sit here and wax lyrical about Xbox 2 and its endless potential for hours, but this article will focus entirely on Sony’s PS5 and the games we know, expect and would love to see on the upcoming machine.
+We could sit here and wax lyrical about Xbox Series X and its endless potential for hours, but this article will focus entirely on Sony’s PS5 and the games confirmed to be arriving on the next-gen console.
+The recent reveal event saw the reveal of countless new games, and we’ve rounded up some of the very best below.

-So, without further delay, Trusted Reviews has compiled some of the best PS5 games, whether they be upcoming, rumoured or simply a pipedream in our gaming fantasies.
+So, without further delay, Trusted Reviews has compiled some of the best PS5 games, whether they are upcoming, rumoured or simply a pipe dream in our gaming fantasies.

 Related: Upcoming PS4 Games